 Group Therapy at Vogue Recovery Center

 While in treatment, it is most likely that you will be involved with many groups.
 Groups can be psychoeducational, creative, experiential, and recreational.
-Groups provide insight, help with isolation, and can be the genesis of new friendships and lifelong support.
+Group therapy for addiction provide insight, help with isolation, and can be the genesis of new friendships and lifelong support.
 Group therapy at Vogue Recovery Center allows people to connect with each other through peer support.
 This is a proven technique for people in substance abuse treatment, mainly due to that the nature of substance abuse keeps people isolated from others, with feelings of shame and guilt.
 There are three divisions in the process of group therapy and group dynamics.
 These are:

 Stage 1 – Forming